microsoft/msphpsql/README.md

 ## Prerequisites

-For full details on the requirements for the drivers, see the [system requirements](https://docs.microsoft.com/en-us/sql/connect/php/system-requirements-for-the-php-sql-driver) on MSDN.
+For full details on the system requirements for the drivers, see the [system requirements](https://docs.microsoft.com/en-us/sql/connect/php/system-requirements-for-the-php-sql-driver) on MSDN.

 On the client machine:
-- PHP 7.0.x, 7.1.x, or 7.2.1 and up on Windows, or 7.2.0 and up on Unix systems
+- PHP 7.0.x, 7.1.x, or 7.2.x (7.2.0 and up on Unix, 7.2.1 and up on Windows)
 - A Web server such as Internet Information Services (IIS) is required.
 Your Web server must be configured to run PHP
 - [Microsoft ODBC Driver 11][odbc11], [Microsoft ODBC Driver 13][odbc13], or [Microsoft ODBC Driver 17][odbc17]

-On the server side, SQL Server 2008 and above on Windows is supported, as is SQL Server 2016 and above on Linux.
+On the server side, Microsoft SQL Server 2008 R2 and above on Windows is supported, as is Microsoft SQL Server 2016 and above on Linux.

 ## Building and Installing the Drivers on Windows

 The drivers are distributed as pre-compiled extensions for PHP found on the [releases page](https://github.com/Microsoft/msphpsql/releases).
 They are available in thread-safe and non thread-safe versions, and in 32-bit and 64-bit versions.
 The source code for the drivers is also available, and you can compile them as thread safe or non-thread safe versions.
 The thread safety configuration of your web server will determine which version you need.

 If you choose to build the drivers, you must be able to build PHP 7 without including these extensions.
 For help building PHP on Windows, see the [official PHP website][phpbuild].
-For details on compiling the drivers, see the [documentation](https://github.com/Microsoft/msphpsql/tree/dev/buildscripts#windows) -- a buildscript is provided, but you can also compile the drivers manually.
+For details on compiling the drivers, see the [documentation](https://github.com/Microsoft/msphpsql/tree/dev/buildscripts#windows) -- an example buildscript is provided, but you can also compile the drivers manually.

 To load the drivers, make sure that the driver is in your PHP extension directory and enable it in your PHP installation's php.ini file by adding `extension=php_sqlsrv.dll` and/or `extension=php_pdo_sqlsrv.dll` to it.
 If necessary, specify the extension directory using `extension_dir`, for example: `extension_dir = "C:\PHP\ext"`.
-Note that the precompiled binaries have different names -- substitute accordingly in php.ini. for more details on loading the drivers, see [Loading the PHP SQL Driver](https://docs.microsoft.com/en-us/sql/connect/php/loading-the-php-sql-driver) on MSDN.
+Note that the precompiled binaries have different names -- substitute accordingly in php.ini.
+For more details on loading the drivers, see [Loading the PHP SQL Driver](https://docs.microsoft.com/en-us/sql/connect/php/loading-the-php-sql-driver) on MSDN.

 Finally, restart the Web server.